Frequently Asked Questions About the GRE® revised General Test

 For even more practice, you can purchase these official test preparation materials from ETS:

-- GRE® Success Starter: The test maker's guide to doing your best Video.
-Doing your best on the GRE revised General Test just got easier!
-This quick overview is the perfect jumpstart to your test prep.
-In just 22 minutes, you get a solid review of the three test measures, a helpful tour of the test-taker friendly design features and, best of all, useful test-taking tips and strategies for doing your best.
+- NEW!
+GRE® Success Starter Video Series.
+Doing your best on the GRE revised General Test just got easier with this expert overview to jumpstart your test prep.
+These short videos give you a solid review of the three test measures, a helpful tour of the test-taker friendly design features, valuable test-taking tips and strategies, and so much more.

 - The Official Guide to the GRE® revised General Test.
-From the maker of the GRE revised General Test, the second edition of our official test prep book — which includes a copy of the POWERPREP II, Version 2.0 Software CD-ROM — is expanded to include four complete practice tests (two in the book and two on CD), hundreds of authentic test questions, explanations for many answers, test-taking strategies, sample essay responses with reader commentary and more.
+From the maker of the GRE revised General Test, the second edition of our official test prep book — which includes a copy of the POWERPREP II, Version 2.1 Software CD-ROM — includes four complete practice tests (two in the book and two on CD), hundreds of authentic test questions, explanations for many answers, test-taking strategies, sample essay responses with reader commentary and more.
 Available in print or eBook versions.
+POWERPREP II, Version 2.1 is Mac- and PC-compatible.

 - NEW Mobile App!
 Official GRE® Guide.
 The Official GRE Guide app is here and it’s the only GRE app direct from the test maker.
 Featuring the authentic test questions with answers and explanations plus more from The Official Guide to the GRE revised General Test, Second Edition, this app lets you bring the test experts with you wherever you go!